 Although I had gone to simple see the rocks and the rising tide, I was actually more amused by the hundreds of shorebirds silently flying across the bay just inches from touching the water.
 I really fell in love with these little birds, catching them in their annual migration down south.
 I couldn’t peel my eyes away from the absolutely majestic scenery.
 Everything was so silent and so smooth.

 Towering next to me was the equally impressive Hopewell Rocks; a series of wonderful rock formation caused by tidal erosion.
 The biggest attraction in this neck of the woods is the largest ocean tides in the world.
 This area in particular rises and falls an average of 35 feet, twice per day.

 The formations themselves consist of sandstone rock and sedimentary conglomerate.
-The rocks have an unusual shape because of the tidal erosion, which have eroded the base of the rocks faster than the tops.
-At high tide, people glance at the rocks from view points nestled amongst groomed hiking trails, while at low tide, everyone walks around on the ocean floor for an up close and personal look at the rocks.
+The rocks have an unusual shape because of the tidal erosion, which has eroded the base of the rocks faster than the tops.
+At high tide, people glance at the rocks from viewpoints nestled amongst groomed hiking trails, while at low tide, everyone walks around on the ocean floor for an up-close and personal look at the rocks.

 Another popular activity and one that we decided to do is sea kayaking.
 Thanks to Baymount Outdoor Adventures, visitors can paddle themselves around and under the rock formations at low tide, adding a whole new level of perspective to the visit.
 The guides are also happy to share advice about the area and the birds that migrate nearby.